 You can also search for properties in a general area.
 To do that, you’ll need to make sure that you have the correct “Filters” set.
 RPR will remember your last filter setting, but it’s a good idea to make sure they’re still set properly before beginning your search.
-You can also quickly remove previously set Filters by selecting the Filters icon (that’s the little funnel icon in the upper right navigation menu) and then the Reset button.
+You can also quickly remove previously set Filters by selecting the More Filters icon and then the Reset button.

 Next, enter a neighborhood, ZIP code, city or other defined geography into the location field.
 As you type, RPR will auto suggest results, based on the location nearest to you.
 If you select the name of the auto suggest, your search will automatically be executed.

 If you started searching without any filters, or have too many results, you can now narrow down your results by selecting the Type/Status for your search.
 For example, drill down by selecting properties that are For Sale or For Lease or Active Under Contract.
 You can even choose Public Records.
 Each status has a corresponding calendar that can be used to set the date parameters that will restrict your search to that exact time period.

 One helpful tip as you are learning how agents in your market prefer to list properties, is to keep the “Commercial” property checked under Property Type as this is a catchall property type and can house a mixture of properties that you may be interested in.
 Select your Price or Lease Price and enter the building or leasable square footage parameters and/or enter the lot size.

 Note that RPR features a mobile responsive design.
 This means that the layout will adjust based on screen size.
 For smaller screens, some search options are moved to the More Filters area.